doctorfree/nvim-lazyman/README.md

 1. Download the Lazyman Neovim configuration
 1. Initialize the Lazyman Neovim configuration which:
    1. Installs Homebrew if not already installed
+   1. Installs language servers and tools for coding diagnostics
    1. Installs the latest version of Neovim if not already installed
    1. Installs and initializes configured Neovim plugins
-1. Installs language servers and tools for coding diagnostics (optional)

 Lazyman uses [Homebrew](https://brew.sh) to install Neovim if there is not already Neovim 0.9 or later installed and in the execution path.